Copenhagen

 Dining with kids

 Copenhagen is a premier foodie destination, yet it’s also very family-friendly.
-We felt welcome bringing our children to mid-range and upscale restaurants, and we saw plenty of other families dining out early in the evening (before 7 p.m.).
+We felt welcomed bringing our children to mid-range and upscale restaurants, and we saw plenty of other families dining out early in the evening (before 7 p.m.).
 In general, we tended to avoid strict prix fixe menus, and a helpful tip is to do a quick keyword search in reviews for “child,” “kids,” “children,” “daughter,” or “son.”
-If other families have dined there, it’s usually a good sign that your family will be welcome too.
+If other families have dined there, it’s usually a good sign that your family will be welcomed too.

 Prepare your wallet